hungdinh125/github-docs-example/README.md

 ```
 > Here is an example of python error.

+## Step 2 - How to take screenshot
+Do not upload a part of your code as it is difficult to understand the full context.

 ## Step 3 - Use Git hub Flavored Markdown task lists

 Github extends markdown to have a list where you can check off items. [<sup>[1]</sup>](#references)